 Then Ben suddenly cried out, “Oh my goodness I think it’s healed!!”
 And he began moving his arm around freely and without pain.

-The funny thing was I didn’t even know Ben had a shoulder injury – let alone that it was his right shoulder.
+Do you want to know the funny thing?
+I didn’t even know Ben had a shoulder injury – let alone that it was his right shoulder.
 I had simply chosen Ben on the spur of the moment, spoken the words in the moment, and placed my hand as an illustration.
 When it came to a moment of prayer we didn’t need to pray for healing.
-Instead we thanked the Holy Spirit of God for confirming the illustration in such a wonderful and unforgettable way.
+Instead we thanked the Spirit of God for confirming the illustration in such an amazing and unforgettable way.